Has Makei cast a spell on Western diplomats?

 A return to repression

-On 9 March, Lukashenka sent the first clear signs that his tolerant policy on public rallies would come to an end.
+On 9 March, Lukashenka sent the first clear signals that his tolerant policy on public rallies would come to an end.
 At a government meeting dedicated to dealing with unexpected rallies in provincial towns, Lukashenka ordered his government ‘to pick out provocateurs like raisins from a roll’ and punish them according to 'the fullest extent of the law’.

 To put an end to the increasingly popular protests, the authorities decided to decapitate them by arresting oppositional leaders.
 Large-scale arrests and criminal proceedings based on farfetched charges of 'terrorism' and 'provocation' aimed at instilling fear in potential participants.